UnkindPartition/freemonad-benchmark/README.md

+This repository exists for archival purposes only.
+I am not interested in maintaining it. **Please do not open pull requests.**

+* * *

 A benchmark comparing the performance of different free monad implementations.

 The benchmark simulates the state monad using various flavors of free monads,